Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 We'll start the code by creating the Chat API.
 This API will implement the [ChatBootAI OpenAPI specification](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ChatBootAI/chatbootai-openapi/main/openapi/openapi-chatbootai.yml) and will be used by the website to get message answers.

-### Introducing Fastify
+### Introducing Quarkus

-We'll be using [Fastify](https://www.fastify.io/) to create our Chat API.
-Fastify is a Web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
+We'll be using [Quarkus](https://quarkus.io) to create our Chat API.
+Quarkus is a Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards.
+It's a great choice for microservices, and it's very fast and lightweight.

-It's very similar to [Express](https://expressjs.com), but it's much faster and more lightweight making it a good choice for microservices.
-It also comes with first-class TypeScript support, and that's what we'll use in our base template.

 ### Setting up the chat plugin